cesium/guides/src/pages/docs/git.md

 git -v
 ```

-Now you need to configure your name and your email adddress.
+Now you need to configure your name and your email address.
 To do so run the commands

 ```
 git config --global user.email "YOUR EMAIL"